Town-of-Impostors/TownOfImpostors/README.md

 + **Enable Jester:** Allow Jester to be added to the role selection pool
 + **Jester Can Fix Sabotages:** Allow Jester to fix sabotages
 + **Jester Wins From Sheriff Kill:** Jester will win if killed by the Sheriff
++ **Jester Bloody Footprints Ability:** Toggles whether the Jester can leave bloody footprints to trick the detective
++ **Jester Body Drag Ability:** Toggles whether the Jester can drag bodies
++ **Jester Can Use Vents:** Toggles whether the Jester can use vents

 </details>